 Payment is due upon enrollment, or a payment plan is available.
 If you choose the payment plan, you must register by telephone, fax, or mail.

 A full tuition refund, less a $100 administrative fee, will be made to individuals who cancel at least one week before the start of classes.
 Cancellations must be received in writing.
 Refunds cannot be made after the start of classes.
-Substitutions can be made at any time.

 Attendance: Class attendance in the Paralegal Certificate Program is required.
 The in-class lectures expand on the required reading and provide students with information that is geared specifically to North Carolina law.
 Students must attend at least 70 percent of the classes in each course to be eligible to take the examination for that course.
 Students who fail to meet the 70 percent attendance requirement may be asked to leave the program.